RockAndStones/AMT-Project-1/README.md

 To run the unit & integration tests, use the `run-unit-integration-tests.sh` script from the cloned root folder.
 ### End to End (E2E) Tests
 To run the end to end (E2E) tests, use the `run-e2e-tests.sh` script from the cloned root folder.

+## Known Problems
+- The load-tests do not work with the Jdbc repositories.
+We think that this comes from the fact that we have concurrence access with the database.
+It works only with the InMemory repositories.
+- The tag functionality is implemented and tested but, we did not have the time to implement it in the UI.